MobileSystem7/mobilesystem7.github.io/_posts/2014-11-14-identity-analytics.md

 evaluated.
 The classifier is evaluated when a feature increases in value, and also when a feature value falls below a threshold.
-The values passed to the classifier correspond to the value of each feature at the point in time when it evaluation is triggered, corresponding to the vertical lines above.
+The values passed to the classifier correspond to the value of each feature at the point in time when its evaluation is triggered, corresponding to the vertical lines above.
 Of course, not every run of the classifier results in a new risk level.
 Practically speaking, there are many more evaluation points than pictured above, corresponding both to changes in feature value and changes in